London City Facts

-With over 14.7 million annual tourists, the city’s air traffic is handled by its two major airports – Heathrow and Gatwick, followed by Stansted.
+With around 19 million annual international tourists, the city’s air traffic is handled by its two major airports – Heathrow and Gatwick, followed by Stansted.
 Heathrow is one of the world’s busiest airports, and the city’s airports together make up the busiest airport system in the world.

 The sprawling city of London is well supported by its public transportation system.
 By speed and spread, the London Underground, locally known as the Tube, is your best bet.
 The black cabs around town are a good options, and their drivers are well versed in getting to tourist hotspots.
 Another option is the red Routemaster – the famous double-decker bus.
 Another fun way to see the city is to rent a bicycle – but you’ll have to brave the traffic.

 The Sights and Sounds of London

 One of the best-loved tourist destinations in the world, London can take a lifetime to soak in all the splendid sights and sounds of the city.
 Tourists are often at a loss to narrow down the list of architectural marvels, museums, galleries, parks, and gardens to fit them into the itinerary.

 The Buckingham Palace, the official residence and office of the British monarch, is the city’s biggest attraction.
 The Queen’s Gallery is home to some of the most prized works of art in the world, including paintings by Rubens and Rembrandt.
 And trying to make the Queen’s Guards smiles is a must.
 There are many palaces in London.
 The Hampton Court Palace is yet another imposing palace.
 It has connections with the Henry VIII.
 Several art works dating back to the 16th – 18th century are seen in the palace.